 1b.
 Learn from those who know Chinese

 Draw on Chinese sources via translation or others’ reportage.
 SupChina and the sources listed in its directory of China websites offer invaluable places to start.
-[Editor’s note: Look out for an update of this directory next month.]
 Many Chinese outlets and individuals publish in English as well.
 Some of the most important are the English-language versions of official state media outlets such as Xinhua and the People’s Daily.
 These publications are not intended to represent the full range of discussion and debate in China, nor can they be assumed to be identical to their Chinese-language editions.
 Nonetheless, they are invaluable windows into the terminology, perspectives, policies, and personalities on which the Chinese Communist Party wants readers to focus.
 They should therefore be read as such, by focusing not just on the explicit claims they make and where they are directing your attention, but also on which topics and perspectives they omit and, crucially, why they might do so.

 Also, pay attention to how any authors writing about China draw on Chinese sources.
 If an article relies on no Chinese sources to make sweeping claims about China, for instance, it’s best to be skeptical.
 Relying solely on second- or thirdhand accounts of Chinese sources can be just as problematic, especially given that conventional wisdom about China, as Bill Bishop has pointed out, can, unfortunately, become quickly entrenched.